RESEARCH STARTER

 Overview

-Once Alexander the Great conquered Rome and Macedonian rule expanded in the fourth century BCE, Greek settlements began to appear in the Middle East.
+After Alexander the Great's rule expanded in the fourth century BCE, Greek settlements began to appear in the Middle East.
 Greek-speaking (Attic dialect) settlers helped to spread the language throughout the region, and it became a minor language.
 As the Greeks interacted with other cultures, many linguistic changes occurred.
-This marked the period of change from Attic to Koine Greek.
+This marked the transition from Attic to Koine Greek.
 Koine Greek was the official language of the court and literature and eventually split into the literary Koine form and the vernacular form.
 The literary form was utilized by the upper classes, especially for expressing abstract thought in philosophical, social, and physical sciences.
 The vernacular form was less influenced by Hellenistic thought; it changed to absorb the vocabulary of Middle Eastern languages.
-However, a great deal of effort was made to bring the vernacular back to a pure form that resembled the Ancient Greek.
+However, a great deal of effort was made to restore the vernacular to a pure form resembling Ancient Greek.

-In the twenty-first century, Modern Greek is the official language of Greece and Cyprus and one of twenty-four official languages in the European Union.
-It is spoken by approximately thirteen million people in Greece, Albania, and Cyprus.
+In the twenty-first century, Modern Greek is the official language of Greece and Cyprus, and one of the twenty-four official languages of the European Union.
+It is spoken by between 13 and 14 million people in Greece, Albania, and Cyprus.
 It is also a minority language in southern Italy, Albania, Romania, Ukraine, and Hungary.
 Greek and Latin together compose the international scientific vocabulary, and many new words are formed from Greek roots.

-Modern Greek vernacular has absorbed many words from Turkish, Italian, and French languages.
-Purists in the Greek culture refuse to use these foreign words and instead champion the formation of new words that are analogous to Ancient Greek expressions.
+Modern Greek vernacular has absorbed many words from Turkish, Italian, and French.
+Purists in Greek culture refuse to use these foreign words and instead champion the creation of new words analogous to Ancient Greek expressions.
 Hence, in addition to being one of the world's oldest documented languages, Greek will succeed in maintaining the richest part of its culture for many years to come.

 Bibliography